Peya Mushelenga

 Samuel Abraham Peyavali "Peya" Mushelenga (born September 1, 1975, in Oshigambo, Ovamboland) is a Namibian politician and poet.
 He is broadly educated, holding fifteen academic qualifications from seven different universities.

 A member of SWAPO, Mushelenga was a member of the National Assembly of Namibia from 2005 to 20 March 2025.
 He has served cabinet in several ministerial roles and last served as a Minister of International Relations and Cooperation from 9 February 2024 to 21 March 2025.

+On the 24th April 2026, Mushelenga returned to the National Assembly and was sworn in as Member of Parliament following the sudden and tragic death of Honorable James Uerikua who lost his life in a car accident.

 Early life and education

 Peya Mushelenga was born at Oshigambo in the Oshikoto Region of northern Namibia.
 He attended Oluno Senior Secondary School until 1992 and then entered the University of Namibia (UNAM).

 Mushelenga has accumulated fifteen university degrees in his career; the New Era daily called him "Namibia's most avid scholar".
 He graduated with: